StarMindz/To-Do-list-App/README.md

 ## Acknowledgments

-- To all Tomorrowland performers that give me music while coding.
+- To all Tomorrowland performers that whose beautiful music made coding this project more fun

 ## 📝 License